klode88/Secure-Serverless-Orders-API-Cost-aware-/README.md

 - Enable WAF rate-based rules
 - Keep Lambda functions lightweight and fast
 - Use DynamoDB on-demand for unpredictable traffic
-- Monitor request volume and errors in CloudWatch
+- Monitor traffic and errors using CloudWatch
 - Keep the number of WAF managed rule groups minimal

 ---